 Information we collect automatically

-These technologies allow us and our technology and advertising partners to collect information like time spent on the Service, pages visited, and language preferences and may process data such as session and device data (device type and identifier, device operating system, browser type, IP address) to establish approximate location for security purposes, display information more effectively, and provide the services outlined throughout this section.
+These technologies allow us and our technology and advertising partners to collect information like time spent on the Service, pages visited, and language preferences and may process data such as session and device data (device type and identifier, device operating system, browser type, IP address) to establish approximate location for security purposes, display information more effectively, and provide the Services outlined throughout this section.
 Cookies and similar tracking technologies may also be used to measure performance of the Service, facilitate navigation, personalize your experience while using the Service, and to provide personalized advertising to you on other websites.

 This type of data may not always reveal your specific identity or may not directly relate to you and is therefore not always considered to be Personal Information.
 If we combine such information with Personal Information, we will treat the combined information as Personal Information for as long as it is combined.